 We were incorporated in Massachusetts in 1989.
 Our principal executive offices are located at 130 Waverly Street, Cambridge, Massachusetts 02139.
-Our telephone number is (617) 444-6100, and our internet address is www.vrtx.com.
-The information found on our website and on websites linked from it is not incorporated into or a part of this prospectus supplement, the accompanying prospectus or the documents incorporated by reference herein and therein.
+Our telephone number is (617) 444-6100.

-"Vertex" and the Vertex logo in the form appearing on the cover page of this prospectus supplement are registered trademarks of Vertex.
-"Lexiva" and "Telzir" are registered trademarks of GlaxoSmithKline plc.
-Other brands, names and trademarks contained in this prospectus supplement, the accompanying prospectus or the documents incorporated by reference herein and therein are the property of their respective owners.
+"Vertex" and the Vertex logo in the form appearing on the cover page of this prospectus are registered trademarks of Vertex.
+Other brands, names and trademarks contained in this prospectus or the documents incorporated by reference herein and therein are the property of their respective owners.